-From time to time people wonder if they are actually getting organic crops when buying from a local farmer or shopping at a farmer’s market.
+From time to time, people wonder if they are getting organic vegetables when buying from a local farmer or shopping at a supermarket.
+Do you know the difference?

-Any farmer can say they practice organic farming techniques, but are there ways to tell if a vegetable or fruit was grown organically?
+Any farmer can say they practice organic farming techniques, but are there ways to tell if a vegetable or fruit is organic?

-If you plan on adopting a natural, organic lifestyle, here are some ways to tell the difference between organic and non-organic crops.
+If you plan on adopting an organic lifestyle, here are some ways to know if vegetables are organic or not.

-So when deciding if your vegetables or fruits are organic, bear in mind that physical characteristics are important as these can almost instantly tell which crop is organic and which is not.
+To know if vegetables fall into the organic category, bear in mind that physical characteristics are important, as these can almost instantly tell which crop is clean and which is not.